 Perfect Distance by Kim Ablon Whitney

-I really enjoyed this horse book.
+I really enjoyed reading The Perfect Distance.
 It tells the story of Francie, who rides with a top trainer and is trying to compete at the Maclay Finals in New York.
 But Francie doesn’t feel like she exactly fits in at the barn where her dad is the barn manager.
 He’s Mexican and Francie’s mother left when she was very young.

 Interview with the Author:How long have you been a horsecrazy girl?